aMarCruz/eslint-plugin-prettierx/README.md

 }
 ```

-That is all! but you can personalize it, if you want.
+That's all! but you can personalize it, if you want.

 See the provided [exclusions](#exlusions) later in this doc.